-The 10 currently listed mentors are for the Fall 2025 semester.
+The 10 currently listed mentors are for the Spring 2026 semester.

 If you have any questions about the information below, please reach out to the URSA Committee at URSA-group@office365.illinois.edu.